felipetovarhenao/bell-tutorials/public/markdown/12_keys.md

 ---

 By mastering keys, you can create clean and efficient data structures that are both easy to read and manipulate.
-Next, we’ll dive into list operators, which provide powerful tools for working with sequences and repetitions in bell.
+Next, we’ll dive into list operators, which provide powerful tools for working with sequences and repetitions in _bell_.